Raccoonyz/unfollow-bot/README.md

 Go to `server.js` in your project and delete everything in it.
 Copy the contents of the `server.js` file on **this** GitHub project and paste it into the `server.js` file in the Glitch project.
 At the bottom, click Tools then Console.
 Enter `npm install noblox.js`.

+While that's downloading you'll need to get a cookie viewer extension.
+This depends on your browser.